humberto-pereira/spock-game/README.md

 # Favicon

-- A favicon with the web game logo was added to help the user identify the browser tab easier
+- A favicon with the web game logo was added to help the user identify the browser tab easier.

 <img src="assets/readme-md-images/favicon.png" width="600"/>
 <br>